 This is one of the few inline water filters that will actually filter out 99.99% of the contaminants and odor in your water, including ones that are usually left out by other filters of the same type.

-In addition to its efficiency, this filter also lasts a long time and people who use the water that comes out of it to make coffee remark on how much better their coffee tastes and recommend it to their friends, family, and to you!
+In addition to its efficiency, this filter also lasts a long time, and people who use the water that comes out of it to make a coffee remark on how much better their coffee tastes and recommend it to their friends, family, and to you!

 This filter comes with 30-inch long 3/8-inch tubing with three female-to-female adapters, plus easy-to-follow instructions.
 Even those without any experience installing filters can expect to finish the job in around 10-15 minutes, especially with the inlets and outlets clearly marked.